curlsloth/MusicSpeechAmplitudeModulation/README.md

 - Chang, A., Teng, X., Assaneo, M.F., Poeppel, D. (2024) The human auditory system uses amplitude modulation to distinguish music from speech. *PLOS Biology*, 22(5): e3002631 [https://doi.org/10.1371/journal.pbio.3002631]

+Featured in the media:

+- [CBC Radio's Quirks & Quarks](https://www.cbc.ca/listen/live-radio/1-51-quirks-and-quarks/clip/16075112-how-brain-instantly-tell-difference-between-speech-music): How the brain can instantly tell the difference between speech and music
+- [NYU News](https://www.nyu.edu/about/news-publications/news/2024/may/is-it-a-sound-of-music-or-of-speech--scientists-uncover-how-our-.html): Is It a Sound of Music…or of Speech?
+Scientists Uncover How Our Brains Try to Tell the Difference

 Other related links:

 - [OSF project](https://doi.org/10.17605/OSF.IO/RDTGC)